CrimsonVista/UTAustin-Courses/2020fa_law379m/docs/law379m_syllabus.md

 information will be forthcoming.

-The exams will be exclusively ESSAY QUESTIONS, but will have no restrictions related to refering to the book, notes, or even the Internet.
+The exams will be exclusively ESSAY QUESTIONS, but will have no restrictions related to referring to the book, notes, or even the Internet.
 The only restriction will be that you may not talk to another human being (classmates, roommates, etc).
 The exam will also be strictly timed.
-There will be a hard deadline for submission after which there will be immediate deductions in grades, so it is ideal to try to finish the exam early and submit early in order to ensure that transission delays and other issues don't cause you to lose points.
+There will be a hard deadline for submission after which there will be immediate deductions in grades, so it is ideal to try to finish the exam early and submit early in order to ensure that transmission delays and other issues don't cause you to lose points.

 The scoring for exam will NOT focus on your writing skills, grammar,